No-till provides zero cost way into support scheme for grower

 He has used the two methods to grow nearly 500ha of cash crops over the past seven years, and is able to claim payments under the latest Sustainable Farming Incentive (SFI) as his foundation for future farm support.

-The two together will pay him £100/ha each year under SFI 2024, which will help offset the loss of the Basic Payment Scheme (BPS) which at its peak was paying out £233.30/ha/year in 2020 before being slowly tailed off to hit zero by 2028.
+The two options together will pay him £100/ha each year under SFI 2024.
+This will help offset the loss of the Basic Payment Scheme (BPS) which at its peak was paying £233.30/ha/year in 2020 before slowly tailing off to hit zero by 2028.

 See also: Wetter farming: Growing typha for the construction industry